YorkshireGinger/MAAC/README.md

 Backtest outputs are in `/outputs`

 ## Decisions Made
 **Leakage Control:** The agents are under strict instruction to use information provded and not use any of their own information or knowledge past the as_of_date.
 The model used in this repo is trained up until 20250514 so any as_of_date chosen after that should have no issue anyway.
-In addition, the fundamental data used by the Fundamental agent is 90 days prior to the as_of_date to ensure there is not leakage between an earnings report date and release data.
+In addition, the fundamental data used by the Fundamental agent is 90 days prior to the as_of_date to ensure there is no leakage between an earnings report date and actual release date.

 **Data Lookback Window:** The data collection has a 120 days lookback window.

-**News Data:** I have chosen to not run the news data pipeline from financialdatasets.ai as you have to open a link to get snippets which is not best use of me time.
+**News Data:** I have chosen to not run the news data pipeline from financialdatasets.ai as you have to open a link to get snippets which is not best use of my time.
 Therefore, I have let an LLM create the headlines and snippets.

 **News Sentiment:** I have chosen to use VADER for this task as it is simple to install and use.
 Had I  more time I would expeirmented with FinBERT and other finance-specific sentiment models which will better classify jargon.
 Unfortuntely with FinBERT, it takes way too long to pip install the dependencies.